joaopedronardari/AndroidHeartBeatFixer/README.md

 Way to set heartbeat interval and the User receive PushNotifications from GCM.
 Based on related post in Google Forums about HeartBeat problem.

-How the GCM push notifications connection works?
+How GCM push notifications connection works?
 ==================================================

 "Android push notifications works through one TCP connection on the port 5228 between the phone and google servers.
 This connection is established when the phone connect to a network.
 All android push apps (gmail, whatsapp, hangouts, etc.) use Google Cloud Messaging (GCM) to send and receive push notifications thought that connection."